Monotrophic diet

-A monotrophic diet (also known as the mono diet or single-food diet) is a type of diet that involves eating only one food item (such as potatoes or apples) or one type of food (such as fruits or meats).
+A monotrophic diet (also known as mono diet or single-food diet) is a type of human diet that involves eating only one food item (such as potatoes or apples) or one type of food (such as fruits or meats).
 Monotrophic diets may be followed for food faddism motives, as a form of crash dieting, to initiate an elimination diet or to practice an extreme form of alternative medicine.

 Examples

 There are examples throughout history of eccentrics living on monotrophic diets.
 For example, George Sitwell ate only roasted chicken.
 Howard Hughes would sometimes spend weeks eating nothing but canned soup and at other times only steak sandwiches.